scandipwa/scandipwa.github.io/docs/installation/docker/mac.md

 # Hero section
 title: Mac Docker setup
 description: This guide is for setting up on Mac machines.
-This guide is meant for <b>local installation only</b> and currently is in beta.
-Working with Mutagen is recommended for experienced developers only.
+This guide is meant for <b>local installation only</b>.

 # Micro navigation
 micro_nav: